-Project managers are found across various industries including construction, information technology, healthcare, engineering, and many others which implies that project managers have different knowledge backgrounds.
-For example, a project manager who works in construction projects needs to build a solid background about the construction industry.
-Many project management degrees include curriculums designed specifically for certain industries and some general project management degree include electives with a concentration on specific subjects depending on the preferred industry of the student.
+Project managers are found across various industries, including construction, information technology, healthcare, engineering, and many others, which implies that project managers have different knowledge backgrounds.
+For example, a project manager who works on construction projects needs to build a solid experience in the construction industry.
+Many project management degrees include curriculums explicitly designed for certain industries.
+Some general project management degree includes electives with a concentration on specific subjects depending on the student’s preferred industry.

 Common career options for project management majors include:

 The manufacturing industry requires project managers for many reasons.
 It was one of the first industries to implement project management as a formal practice.
-Project managers in manufacturing play a crucial role in the success of the facility since their duties have a huge impact on production rates, manufacturing costs, ergonomics and safety, and improving the facility layout.
-Project managers who work in the manufacturing industry usually have an engineering background but it’s not always the case.
+Project managers in manufacturing play a crucial role in the facility’s success since their duties greatly impact production rates, manufacturing costs, ergonomics and safety, and improving the facility layout.
+Project managers who work in the manufacturing industry usually have an engineering background, but it’s not always the case.
 Examples: